KenPainter/GenLogic/docs/50-seed-data/seed-data.md

 Seed data pre-populates tables with initial rows defined in the schema.
 GenLogic inserts seed data automatically when building the database.

-## A note about Serial Primary Keys
+## Serial Primary Keys and Seed Data

-GenLogic always initalizes the serial value of a new table so that the first value is 100.
+GenLogic always initializes the serial value of a new table so that the first value is 100.

-By convention, all examples show primary key values of less than
+Required: Serial primary key values in seed data must be <= 99.
+GenLogic will reject seed rows with serial PK values > 99 to prevent collisions with the auto-increment sequence.

-100. The start at 100 was specifically done so that seed rows can be created with known primary key values.
+All examples in this documentation use primary key values less than 100 for seed data.

 ## Basic Seed Data